How Long Does It Take to Become a Medical Assistant? Length of School, Training Programs, & Certification

 Before we dive into the length of specific medical assistant programs, note that you'll first need to earn your high school diploma or GED.

 After that, most aspiring medical assistants usually complete a specific medical assistant training program and obtain their certification.
-It is also sometimes possible to get a medical assistant job with no experience or certification in which case you'll receive on-the-job training.
+It is also sometimes possible to get a medical assistant job with no experience or certification, in which case you'll receive on-the-job training.
 With that being said, employers typically prefer candidates who have completed a medical assisting program.

 Vocational schools, community colleges, and universities all offer medical assistant training programs.
 Students can easily earn a diploma, a certificate, or an associate's degree.
 As previously stated, the length of these educational paths varies.
 Learn more about the program lengths associated with each path by reading on: